10 Winning Ways to Make Money During the Super Bowl

 I was a huge nerd, and didn’t care about sports.

 Still, I watched the Green Bay Packers play every Sunday, because that’s what we did in my house.
-I just usually had a book open while I did it.
+I just usually had a book open at the same time.

 Because of that ritual, the sound of a football game on TV is cathartic for me.
 I’d rather turn on the NFL Network than listen to a white noise app when I want to get work done.

-That’s why I still tune into the Super Bowl most years — even without cable.
+That’s why I’ll still tune into Super Bowl LII — even without cable.
 I enjoy the connection to the rest of the nation — while knocking out a blog post and making headway through a novel.

 And eating nachos, of course.